dcos/dcos-docs/1.7/usage/marathon/application-basics.md

 }
 ```

-In this example, we are going to use the HTTP API to deploy the app `basic-3`: <!-- what URL is that? in general I need help translating this section to DC/OS-->
+In this example, we are going to use the Marathon REST API to deploy the app `basic-3`: <!-- what URL is that? in general I need help translating this section to DC/OS-->

 ```sh
 curl -X POST http://10.141.141.10:8080/v2/apps -d @basic-3.json -H "Content-type: application/json"